That’s Pushing 5000 Years Ago!!!

 A Bit ‘o Bob Bio for an Early Gig!

-Born November 16, 1894, Belle W. Martell began her career as a vaudeville performer with her husband, former Australian lightweight champion, Art Martell between 1905 and 1928.
-She, a contortionist, and her husband, a juggler, performed steadily until the collapse of vaudeville.
+Born November 16, 1894, Belle West Martell began her career as a vaudeville performer with her husband, former Australian lightweight champion, Art Martell between 1919 and 1928.
+She, a contortionist and acrobat, and her husband, a juggler, performed steadily until the collapse of vaudeville.
 With the film industry, essentially, destroying the vaudeville business, they opened a boxing gym in Van Nuys in 1928.
+Belle did appear in some early films.

 During these early days, she demonstrated a great astuteness of boxing such that her husband made Belle the primary instructor of the beginning boxers.
 In 1930, the Martells started managing Jim Jeffries’ (former World Heavyweight Champion) well-known Red Dairy Barn in Burbank, California .
 Here, a 1954 Los Angeles Times interview, Belle fell into the announcing role, “because no one else seemed to have the necessary stage sense and timing to introduce fighters and ringside celebrities…” Leveraging all that vaudeville performing experience, by 1939, her name was listed regularly as a ring announcer along with all of her other boxing activities.